randa-mu/blocklock-solidity/README.md

 1. **Data Encryption (off-chain)**

-     Generate the encrypted data (`TypesLib.Ciphertext`) with the dcipher threshold network public key for the decryption at specified block hight, using the [blocklock.js](https://github.com/randa-mu/blocklock-js).
+     Generate the encrypted data (`TypesLib.Ciphertext`) with the dcipher threshold network public key for the decryption at the desired block height, using our [blocklock.js](https://github.com/randa-mu/blocklock-js) library.

     The TypeScript library supports the following Solidity types: `uint256`, `int256`, `address`, `string`, `bool`, `bytes32`, `bytes`, `uint256[]`, `address[]`, and `struct`.
 2. **Blocklock Request**